 - Females can lay between 100 and 200 eggs, which hatch in 6 to 8 weeks

-- They are known to occasionally eat snakes
+- The Goliath Birdeater is known to occasionally eat snakes

-- Their venom is quite weak and is about as painful as a bee sting
+- Though large, their venom is quite weak and is about as painful as a bee sting

 The Goliath Birdeater Tarantula is a behemoth of a spider, which has caused it to attract the attention of millions of people around the globe.
 They might not have the most flashy colors, but their large size and fluffy appearance are enough to make them stand out from the other 800+ species.